top of page

 • The right-side cut should be approximately 45–60 degrees.
 This cut is mainly for clearance, so the exact angle is not critical.

-• On the side of the trigger that must be rounded, start with a small radius and increase it gradually.
+• On the side of the trigger that must be rounded, start with a VERY small radius and increase it gradually.
+If too much material is removed from this radius, the super safety cam will FAIL to reset the trigger.

 Function test: